ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

 Synopsis
 --------
 - Retrieve detailed information about RACF user and group profiles.
-- The module executes RACF LISTUSER or LISTGRP TSO commands and parses the output into structured data.
+- The module runs the RACF LISTUSER or LISTGRP TSO commands and parses the output into structured data.
-- This is an info module that does not make any changes to the system.
+- This module does not make any changes to the system.